YNawal/Investigate_Grapminder_Dataset/README.md

 * Knew how to use Matplotlib to produce plots showing my findings

 # Files description
-./data/ contains csv files for all grapmider indicators I have used in this work ./Investigate_a_Dataset.ipynb is a jupiter notebook containing the work I have done.
+data/ contains csv files for all grapmider indicators I have used in this work Investigate_a_Dataset.ipynb is a jupiter notebook containing the work I have done.
-./Investigate_a_Datasets.html is a html version of this work
+Investigate_a_Datasets.html is a html version of this work